History of LaMelo Ball in Timeline

 LaMelo Ball

 LaMelo Ball is an American professional basketball player currently playing for the Charlotte Hornets in the NBA.
-Drafted third overall in 2020, he quickly made an impact, earning the NBA Rookie of the Year award in 2021.
-His success continued with an NBA All-Star selection in 2022, solidifying his status as a prominent player in the league.
+He was drafted third overall by the Hornets in the 2020 NBA draft.
+Showing immediate promise, Ball earned the NBA Rookie of the Year award in 2021.
+His success continued the following season, as he was named an NBA All-Star in 2022, solidifying his status as a rising star in the league.

 August 22, 2001: LaMelo Ball's Birth